DIY Skull Candy Bowl: West Elm Dupe

 Once the skulls are all on the bowl, paint it!

 Mix the baking powder and paint to get a terracotta texture.
-(You can find more detailed instructions in this Trash to Terracotta post.)
+(You can find more detailed instructions in this Trash to Terracotta tutorial.)

 I did 2 full coats on my skull candy bowl dupe.
 Make sure you let the paint dry completely after the first coat before adding the second.